AElfProject/aelf-command/README.md

 }
 ```

-If you want to call a contract method by creating a proposal and released it, the transaction result could be confusing, you can use another `aelf-command` sub-command to get the readable result;
+If you want to call a contract method by creating a proposal and released it, the released transaction result could be confusing, you can use another `aelf-command` sub-command to get the readable result;

 Take the example above which has deployed a smart contract by proposal, the contract address is necessary for sending transactions.
 The contract address has been given but need to be decoded.
 We supply `aelf-command event` to decode the results.